MikeCheel/HlpAI/ai-todos.md

 - Completed or obsolete items must be moved to archived sections within the same document
 - ALL historical context must be preserved for future reference and session continuity
 - Archive items with completion dates and status details for full traceability
+- **CRITICAL**: When user says "add a todo" or "ai todo", they mean the same thing - ALWAYS update the ai-todos.md file
+- Internal TodoWrite tool may be used for session tracking, but ai-todos.md file is the permanent record

 ## 📋 CURRENT SESSION TASKS - BASED ON YOUR ANSWERS